vegaprotocol/specs/protocol/0056-REWA-rewards_overview.md

 - A flag is stored on each market for each combination of [`funder`, `market scope`, `reward asset`] that was included in the reward payout.
 This flag is used to prevent any given funder from funding a creation reward in the same reward asset more than once for any given *market scope*.

-Market creation reward metrics (both each market's `cumulative volume` and the payout record flags to identify [funder, market scope, reward asset] combinations that have already been rewarded) are stored in [LNL checkpoints](./0073-LIMN-limited_network_life.md) and will be restored after a checkpoint restart.

 Note this reward metric **is not** available for team rewards.

 ## Team reward metrics